Fill your College Details

 2. What are Pods in Kubernetes?

-3. What is the role of a Kubernetes Node?
+3. What is a Kubernetes Node?

-4. What is the purpose of a Kubernetes Deployment?
+4. What does a Kubernetes Deployment accomplish?

 5. What is a ReplicaSet in Kubernetes?